Anxiety can take many forms.

 Post traumatic stress

-Have you seen or experienced a traumatizing event that involved the threat of injury or death to yourself or others, you may become overwhelmed with intrusive frightening memories and thoughts about the ordeal so vivid that you feel like you are re-experiencing the event, accompanied by attempts to avoid these memories leaving you feeling detached or numb.
+Have you seen or experienced a traumatizing event and become overwhelmed with intrusive memories and thoughts so vivid that you feel like you are re-experiencing the event—accompanied by attempts to avoid these thoughts, memories, and body sensations leaving you feeling shut-down, detached, or numb.

 Phobias

-If you experience an persistent or irrational fear of a specific object or situation that is out of proportion to the actual danger or threat, such as fear of elevators or flying, you may be struggling with a phobia.
+If you experience an persistent or irrational fear of a specific object or situation that is out of proportion to the actual danger or threat, such as fear of elevators, flying, or needles, you may be struggling with a phobia.
 Often there is intense worry and stress about the fear itself accompanied by interruptions in daily life and a tendency to avoid the feared situation or object.